 What are the uniform requirements for Summer?

 Unlike our Winter League, there are no uniform requirements.
 AHA provides a professional sublimated jersey for the Summer teams and helmets/breezers/socks do not need to match your teammates.
 Full equipment is required, however, including helmet with facemask/shield and breezers.

 What will my team name be?

 The naming of the Summer teams has become a tradition in the AHA.
 League administrators convene at an undisclosed location to decide the theme for each Summer League.
-Upcoming themes are highly confidential and are not disclosed until the schedule is released.
+Upcoming themes are highly confidential and are not disclosed until the rosters are finalized.
 Previous themes have included:

 • NHL team names